-The Inclusion Centre, Pastoral Support Leaders and the Emotional Literacy Support Assistant (ELSA) work with SEND students to ensure that the views of students are listened to and where appropriate, acted upon.
+The Student Support Centre, Pastoral Support Leaders and the Emotional Literacy Support Assistant (ELSA) work with SEND students to ensure that the views of students are listened to and where appropriate, acted upon.

 The Local Offer and SEND Policy contain information on how the Academy involves other professional bodies in meeting the SEND needs of our students.
 In addition to this families are also made aware of local activities, workshops either on an individual basis, or through information published on the College website.